OpenST/facilitator/Hadapsar-testnet.md

-# User documentation - M1-facilitator
+# User documentation - Hadapsar Testnet

 The following documentation will help you in understanding the steps required to move the ERC20 tokens between the origin chain and the metachain